profile photo

 Email: ananyea [at] andrew [dot] cmu [dot] edu

-I graduated from IIT Delhi with a B.Tech. in Computer Science and a President's Gold Medal.
+I graduated from IIT Delhi with a B.Tech. in Computer Science and a President's Gold Medal (equivalent to valedictorian).
 In the past, I have been lucky to work with Prof. Mausam on neuro-symbolic AI and with Prof. Manik Varma on Extreme Classification.
 I have also had the good fortune of interning at Microsoft Research India where I worked with Dr. Ankit Garg on algebraic complexity.
+I also have a gold medal in the International Physics Olympiad (IPhO) in 2017.

 Publications